The PCOM OMM Department provides consultation service at Roxborough Hospital Monday through Friday.

 The Roxborough OMM service is available five days a week, Monday through Friday, for OMM consults.

-The current staff providing OMM services at Roxborough Hospital consists of a group of four physicians, all of whom are board certified in Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine.
+The current staff providing OMM services at Roxborough Hospital consists of a group of three physicians, all of whom are board certified in Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine.
 They are all members of the PCOM OMM Department, who teach students, interns, and residents, and who see out-patients at the Philadelphia campus OMM office.

 There is also an OMM resident who sees patients at Roxborough Hospital along with the attending physicians several days each week.